atomix/atomix.github.io/atomix/docs/collections.md

 #### Expiring Keys

-`DistributedMap` supports configurable TTLs for map keys.
+[`DistributedMap`][DistributedMap] supports configurable TTLs for map keys.
 To set a TTL on a key, simply pass a `Duration` when adding a key to the map:

 ```java
 map.put("foo", "Hello world!", Duration.ofSeconds(1)).thenRun(() -> {